-Whenever I study the works of Scotland-based Artist Peter Howson, crowded with football hooligans, punch-drunk pugilists, street people, prostitutes, asylum inmates, alcoholics, drug addicts and, in recent years, the crucified Christ, I can’t help but hear in my head the familiar refrain from the glorious old hymn: “Amazing grace, how sweet the sound, that saved a wretch like me.”
+Looking at the early works of Scotland-based Artist Peter Howson, crowded with football hooligans, punch-drunk pugilists, street people, prostitutes, asylum inmates, alcoholics, drug addicts and, in recent years, the crucified Christ, you can’t help but hear in your head the familiar refrain from the glorious old hymn: “Amazing grace, how sweet the sound, that saved a wretch like me.”
 Howson is that refreshing oddity in 21st Century culture--a man of faith who knows how “amazing grace” can change a life and is not ashamed to talk about it.
 In a Sunday Times article in April 2003, titled “You Might Not Like it, but I’m a Christian,” he described himself as “a happy anomaly, unfashionable but more fulfilled than I have ever been.”

-The artist’s nude studies of Pop-Star Madonna have generated headlines, but the real story in Howson’s works nowadays is the way it openly subverts contemporary art’s iconography of nihilistic violence with a “countercultural” message of redemptive hope.
-In pictures like Outcast, Imposter, The Garden of Gethsemane and Jesus is Condemned to Death from his lithographic cycle of the Stations of the Cross, the long-suffering image of Christ stands out from galleries of typically Howsonian grotesques, their faces distorted by anger, suspicion, and sullen indifference, like a still point of love in a vortex of hate.
-You can almost sense the artist, strugging to come to terms with his own faith in a sceptical and unforgiving age.
+Howson’s art nowadays openly subverts contemporary art’s iconography of nihilistic violence and his own early images of rioting in the streets with a “countercultural” message of redemptive hope.
+In pictures like Outcast, Imposter, The Garden of Gethsemane and Jesus is Condemned to Death from Howson's lithographic cycle of the Stations of the Cross, the long-suffering image of Christ stands out amid galleries of typically Howsonian grotesques, their faces distorted by anger, suspicion, and sullen indifference, like a still point of love in a vortex of hate.
+In these Christocentric images you can almost sense the artist, strugging to come to terms with his own faith in a sceptical and unforgiving age.

-Howson creates Passion imagery on a grand scale, worthy of Rembrandt, in his mixed media drawing, Inferno 5, where he sets the Crucifixion in a hellish urban wasteland.
-He is equally adept at depicting intimate, contemplative moments.
-In The Last Temptation, we see the anguished Christ in the Garden of Gethsemane, stripped down and sweating, as he prays for his cup of torment to pass, while his disciples sleep.
-In Christ in the Desert, Head of Christ, The Insurgent, and Mountblow, the close-up features of Howson’s Savior hauntingly express the heavy weight of the world’s sin he must carry to Calvary.
-You have to go back to the works of North European Masters like Matthias Grunewald or Hieronymus Bosch to find sacred imagery with this kind of technical detail and raw emotive power!
+Howson creates Passion imagery on a grand scale, worthy of Rembrandt.
+In his mixed media drawing, Inferno 5, he sets the Crucifixion in a hellish urban wasteland.
+He is equally adept at depicting intensely private, contemplative moments like Christ in the Desert.
+In The Last Temptation, we see the anguished Christ in the Garden of Gethsemane, stripped down and sweating, as he prays for his cup of torment to pass.
+In Study for Ecce Homo, the bound Jesus envisions all the horrors to come.
+Whether you consider the crowd scenes or the up-close portraits, you have to go back to the works of North European Masters like Matthias Grunewald or Hieronymus Bosch to find sacred imagery with this kind of raw emotive power!